 Three components need to come in to play to build larger muscle bellies in the three triceps heads.

 Ø Increase your range of motion: go into the concentric portion of the exercise as deeply as you can (stretching the inside, and upper heads).
 This upper triceps development is what gives the appearance of raw arm size and development.

-Ø Make every effort not to heave the weight!
+Ø Squeeze Don't Heave the resistance!
 Instead move the weight, using control not momentum, in all weighted or body-weight triceps movements.

 Ø At the top of each contracted repetition, pause and squeeze like hell, this ups fiber recruitment, intensity and blood-flow into the area of the triceps you’re focusing on.